 Due to trauma or shock.
 When a person experiences a truly traumatic situation, especially when one bore witness to a gruesome event, the ability to eat is impaired.
 Here, appetite will suffer; and if not properly and promptly treated, the result is that a person may continue to miss meals, a situation that deprives the body of essential nutrients.
-When this is the case, it is important to understand the cause of trauma in order to restore one’s appetite;

 What Can Cause Eating Problems?